 The obstacles in your life

 Nowadays, we are accustomed to living in relative safety.
 It doesn’t mean that there are no things that we worry about.
 We have access to social media, where we can see that other people live happy lives without too many problems in their lives.
 Still, for some reason, there is this feeling in the back of your head that not everything is going in the right direction, or you may not even know what the right direction is.
 How could games help you with that?
 What life lessons do they teach us here?

 The only times when your character is not threatened by anything is when you are not going where you are supposed to go, or when you are avoiding all challenges.
 If you have to struggle, then it means that you are fighting.
 Is the goal worth it?
 There is no way to tell, you’ll have to do your thing, and with time, you’ll see for yourself.

 But if you are moving forward, and it isn’t easy, then it’s already much better than if you were doing nothing.
 As time passes, your character will get stronger, but if you don’t become more ambitious in your endeavours, you will grow bored quickly.
-The same applies to life.
+And here is another of your life lessons because the same applies to life.